What's where - with major Trenitalia rail lines

 operator - the Ferrovia del Stato, usually known as "Trenitalia"

-Their website has recently added an English version - look for
+Their website briefly offered an English version - but that seems to

 :: Trani - Puglia ::